EU supports Italy's plan to compensate savers for unsuitable bonds

 "We of course support the Italian government intentions, which will enable savers to claim compensation from the banks for any potential misselling of bonds," a Commission spokesman told a news briefing.

-The Italian government is proposing setting up a 100-million-euro (£80 million) fund to compensate at least some of the 10,500 retail bond holders who lost money in the rescue of Banca Marche, Banca Etruria, CariChieti and CariFe at the end of November.
+The Italian government is proposing setting up a 100-million-euro ($110-million) fund to compensate at least some of the 10,500 retail bond holders who lost money in the rescue of Banca Marche, Banca Etruria, CariChieti and CariFe at the end of November.

 Shareholders and junior bond holders were forced to pay for the rescue of the four lenders.
 It was the first time since the 1930s that bond holders had suffered losses in a banking crisis.